-In contrast, the problem-solving (sometimes called interest-based) approach to negotiation promoted by collaborative law view a dispute as the parties' joint problem that needs to be solved.
-Carrie Menkel-Meadow, Toward Another View of Legal Negotiation: The Structure Of Problem Solving, 31 UCLA L. Rev. 754, 759-60 (1984).
-Under this approach, the negotiation process focuses on the clients' underlying "needs, desires, concerns and fears," and not only on the parties' articulated positions.
-FISHER & URY, supra at 40.
+In contrast, parties who follow a problem-solving (sometimes called interest-based) approach to negotiation promoted by collaborative law view a dispute as the parties' joint problem that needs to be solved.
+Carrie Menkel-Meadow, Toward Another View of Legal Negotiation: The Structure Of Problem Solving, 31 UCLA L. REV. 754, 759-60 (1984).
+Under this approach, the negotiation process focuses on the parties' underlying "needs, desires, concerns and fears," and not only on the parties' articulated positions.
+GETTING TO YES, supra at 40.
 This approach assumes that "[b]ehind opposed positions lie many more shared interests than conflicting ones," and that looking at interests rather than positions is beneficial because "for every interest there usually exist several possible positions that could satisfy it."
 Id. at 42.
 Accordingly, a problem-solving negotiator focuses on "finding creative solutions that maximize the outcome for both sides."
 Peter Robinson, Contending With Wolves in Sheep's Clothing: A Cautiously Cooperative Approach to Mediation Advocacy, 50 BAYLOR L. REV. 963, 965 (1998).
-Signing a collaborative law participation agreement identifies clients and lawyers who want to emphasize problem-solving in discussions with other parties and ties them to that process with incentives for failing to settle.